 We also know stress is inflammatory and can trigger Hashimoto’s hypothyroidism flares.
 But what many people may miss is the hidden sources of this inflammation-triggering stress.

-Little known triggers of autoimmune disease
+Little-known triggers of autoimmune disease

-Following are little known sources of stress that could be triggering Hashimoto’s disease flare-ups:
+Following are little-known sources of stress that could be triggering Hashimoto’s disease flare-ups:

 - Stressful TV shows: Turning on the flat screen to relax could backfire if you’re watching people always on the run from zombies.
-Research shows watching others stress out can raise our own stress hormones On top of that, many people feel like failures after they watch TV, which is stressful.
+Research shows watching others stress out can raise our own stress hormones.
+On top of that, many people feel like failures after they watch TV, which is stressful.
 Try a productively calming hobby, like practicing an instrument or working with your hands while listening to music to calm your nerves … and your immune system.

 - Social media: Research shows social media users are more stressed out than non-users.
 Facebook and Twitter can make us feel like we always have to put on a happy face and that we’re not as successful as our friends.
 The addictive nature of social media is also stressful.
 As with all good things, practice moderation.
 And go see your friends in real life — socialization is a well-known stress buster and health booster that can help you better manage your Hashimoto’s hypothyroidism.

 - A bad relationship: We get so used to some relationships we don’t even realize they’re unhealthy.
 For instance, researchers have shown bad marriages are linked with more stress and inflammation.
 Bad bosses have also been shown to be hard on your health.
-Although it’s not so easy to just pop out of a bad relationship, being aware that it can trigger your Hashimoto’s hypothyroidism symptoms can help you start moving in a healthier direction.
+Although it’s not so easy to pop out of a bad relationship, knowing that it can trigger your Hashimoto’s hypothyroidism symptoms can help you start moving in a healthier direction.

 - A difficult childhood: Research shows links between a history of childhood adversities (neglect, disruption, trauma, abuse) and autoimmune disease.
-Chronic stress while the brain and central nervous system are still developing can create ongoing inflammation and set the stage for autoimmune diseases such as Hashimoto’s hypothyroidism to more easily trigger later in life.
+Chronic stress, while the brain and central nervous system are still developing, can create ongoing inflammation and set the stage for autoimmune diseases such as Hashimoto’s hypothyroidism to more easily trigger later in life.